steinea/obsidian-vault/collections/annotations/Reality Wears the Mask of a Meaning.md

 <br>

-"The Context in the Text: Methodology and Ideology in Intellectual History"
+#### The Context in the Text: Methodology and Ideology in Intellectual History

 This final essay of *The Content of the Form* doubles as both a conclusion, and a methodology for future historiography.
 Having explored the complexities of narrative discourse in history, and the progression of the debate through the work of various thinkers, White goes about sketching a framework for the semiological analysis of historical texts.
 Because history is layered, consisting of numerous intersecting fields of force and desire, the texts that are handed down as remains *of* history and *as* history are similarly layered.
 Thus, an archaeological method in the style of Foucault or Jameson is required, and Saussurean semiotics proves the ablest of tools for the job.
 But, against Foucault's anti-humanist nihilism and Jameson's Marxism, White demonstrates a different sensibility, that of the hermeneutic school (specifically that of Ricoeur), wherein narrative, though requiring critique, ultimately signifies, allegorizes, a deep structure of human being.
 Thus, the task of the intellectual historian for White is not just of political importance, as it is for Foucault and Jameson---though White is certainly interested in the political dimensions of discourse---but of *human* importance.
 Time makes a claim on us, and through *The Content of the Form* we see that, perhaps, an answer comes in the form of narrative.